Skip to content

 Appraisers use special calculations, usually comparing similar homes in the area to derive a property value for mortgages or estate planning.
 Sometimes, the courts will hire an appraiser before distributing an estate.

-Factors that Determine Property Values in Montana
+What Factors Determine Property Values in Montana

 The following factors can explain higher property values in some areas of Montana.

-Privacy and Property Records
+Maintaining and Amending Montana Property Records

-Privacy and Property Records
+How to Ensure Data Privacy for Property Records

 Property records are public, so they cannot be kept private.
 By law, they must be accessible to every citizen.
 If you have ever owned property, your name and other information will appear in property records.

 It's entirely legal for anyone to perform a property history search.
-When doing so, you can look up information about the owner and the property itself.
+When doing so, you can look up information about the homeowner and the property itself.
 Visit the local county clerk and recorder's office to request copies.

 Property records are public for two fundamental reasons.
 First, they preserve the public chain of title, showing every owner who has ever owned the property.
 Second, they prevent any government office from having too much power over the people.